frank-mck/CV/README.md

 - **Self motivator** - During lockdown, I had a lot of time that I wanted to use productively.
 I enrolled in 100 DaysOfCode challenge on twitter, to better my programming skills and increase discipline.
 Whilst coding for 100 days in a row, I built many projects and a portfolio, I completed FCC Web Development Curriculum and reached Kata 5 on Codewars.

-- **Enthusiastic** - I am highly motivated, and unafraid of challenge.
+- **Enthusiastic** - I am highly passionate about software developement, and unafraid of challenges.
 I do not shy away from difficult or time-consuming tasks.

 ## Education